 Also read: Recommended Hotels on Spiti Circuit

-Following the above mentioned plan, destination for Day 1 will be Narkanda which I find much better than staying at crowded Shimla.
-This journey can easily be completed in about 7-8 hours depending upon your speed.
+Following the above-mentioned plan, your destination for Day 1 will be Narkanda which I find much better than staying at crowded Shimla.
+This journey can easily be completed in about 8-9 hours depending upon your speed.
 On Day 2, you will start really early from Narkanda and reach Chitkul.
 I say early because from here on, roads will mostly be bad; and travel time between Narkanda to Chitkul can easily be up to 8-9 hours.

-If you cannot afford all 10 days, then you can remove a few days from the itinerary to make it a short trip.
+If you cannot afford all 10 days, then you can remove a few days from the itinerary to make it a short journey.
 Trip to Pin Valley can be removed and you can get to Kaza straight.
 Exploring villages of Kibber and Komik can be removed as well.
 From Kalpa, you can easily make it to Shimla in a day so Sarahan can also be removed while returning back.
-If you need more details on any part of this journey, please comment and ask.

 Spiti Valley in May End